discordjs/guide/guide/commando/validators.md

 ## oneOf

-Another property we can use to validate arguments is the `oneOf` option.
+Another property you can use to validate arguments is the `oneOf` option.
 This option forces the argument of be _one of_ the options provided in an array.
-For example, say you wanted to make an argument the required a "yes" or "no" response.
+If you wanted to make an argument that required a "yes" or "no" response, you'd do this:

 <!-- eslint-skip -->